In a Savage Land: Production

 The idea behind the film originated in some photographs Bennett found in a trunk left by his father, who was an Australian war photographer in the area in the 1940s.
 He read the work of Bronislaw Malinowski in the Trobriand Islands and imagined his protagonists building on his work.
 The story was written by Bennett and his wife Jennifer; Dr Wojciech Dabrowski advised on anthropological aspects of the story and Neil McDonald and Hank Nelson of ANU helped with historical research.

-Bennett later said the film "was about taking a conventional marriage and putting it into an environment where those conventions weren’t in anyway respected or adhered to.
+Bennett later said the film "was about taking a conventional marriage and putting it into an environment where those conventions weren’t in any way respected or adhered to.
 In the same way that road movies like putting people in a car and then applying the heat – that was the case with In a Savage Land."

 Bennett decided to shoot the film on location on the Trobriands, using hundreds of locals as extras, which lent it near-documentary authenticity but at great expense.
 With a budget of around $10 million, it was in 1999 the most expensive Australian film to date.

 The film was shot over six weeks in Papua New Guinea and two weeks in Adelaide.

 "I don't know if it's mainstream," said Bennett of the film.
 "It's a thinking person's film.
 But look at Dr Zhivago, Lawrence of Arabia or The Piano - they're all thinking person's films."